Thijzert123/packrinth/README.md

 ## Installation
 ### Cargo
-To install Packrinth with Cargo, run:
+To install the latest version of Packrinth with Cargo, run:
 ```bash
 cargo install packrinth
 ```